usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 </system-security-plan>
 {{< /highlight >}}

-In this case, the `<link>` element on line #8 provides a reference to HSPD-12 by specifying the URL in the `@href` attribute.
+In this case, the `<link>` element on line 8 provides a reference to Homeland Security Policy Directive (HSPD) 12 by specifying the URL in the `@href` attribute.
 The OSCAL pre-defined "reference" value is used for the `@rel` attribute, providing some context for the purpose of this specific `<link>`.
-The `<text>` sub-element provides an associated label for the `<link>` which may be useful when rendering the SSP in other formats (e.g., html or office document formats).
+The `<text>` sub-element provides an associated label for the `<link>` which may be useful when rendering the SSP in other formats (e.g., HTML, PDF).

-Line #11 demonstrates the use of `<link>` to point to the organization's official logo.
-An absolute URI was used to point to the location of the referenced content, however, it should be noted that the `@href` attribute also permits the use of relative URI paths.
-If the referenced resource is located is on the same machine or domain, then a relative URI path could be used.
-The `@rel` attribute was set to "logo" to indicate the type of relationship provided by the specified `<link>`.
-The `@media-type` attribute was included to let any rendering tools know that the logo content is a PNG image type.
+Line 11 demonstrates the use of `<link>` to point to the organization's official logo.
+An absolute URL was used to point to the location of the referenced content, however, it should be noted that the `@href` attribute also permits the use of relative URL paths.
+If the referenced resource is located on the same host, then a relative URL path could be used.
+The `@rel` attribute was set to "logo" to indicate that the `<link>` is to a logo image.
+The `@media-type` attribute was included to let any rendering tools know that the logo content is a Portable Network Graphics (PNG) image type.
 The optional `<text>` sub-element was excluded for brevity of this example.

-The next section demonstrates how to reference back matter resources with links.
-Specifying a fragment in the `@href` attribute indicates that the `<link>` is referencing a `<back-matter>` `<resource>` in the same OSCAL document.

 {{% /tab %}}
 {{% tab %}}
 {{< highlight json "linenos=table" >}}